oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_resource_manager_job_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>The file path to the directory within the configuration from which the job runs.</div>
+                                            <div>File path to the directory from which Terraform runs.
+If not specified, the root directory is used.
+This parameter is ignored for the `configSourceType` value of `COMPARTMENT_CONFIG_SOURCE`.</div>
                                         <br/>
                                             <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">working_directory_example</div>